ant512/EarthShakerDS/README.md

 -------------

 EarthShakerDS is a remake of a Sinclair ZX Spectrum game written in 1990 by Michael Batty.
-It is similar to Boulderdash.
 The objective of the game is to collect all of the diamonds in each level, avoiding falling boulders, fires, etc.